Buying new EHS software is no small feat.

-3. When documentation is in need of an update
+3. Your documentation needs an update

 4. When translating your needs into technical requirements

-As mentioned in the previous sections, EHS consultants play an essential role as a hybrid between client and vendor, speaking the language of both parties and making sure the collaboration run smoothly.
+EHS consultants play an essential role as a hybrid between client and vendor, speaking the language of both parties and making sure the collaboration run smoothly.

 5. When regulatory knowledge is required

-6. When looking for a project manager to take over
+6. You need a project manager

 7. When timescales are tight